mpoehlmann/naa_activity/README.md

 # Neutron Activation Analysis

-## Python module dependencies (see requirements.txt):
+## Python module dependencies:
-To install required modules, in a terminal,
+To install required modules (see requirements.txt), in a terminal,
 ```bash
 pip3 install <modulename>
 ```